jatin69/srijan-2018/articles/smart-home-devices.md

 Status | Review Complete
 Plagiarism | None 0% [Report link](./plag_reports/plag_5G.pdf)
-Content | SMART DEVICES > AMAZON ALEXA > GOOGLE HOME Verdict | GOOD CANDITATE | Relevant Image included.
+Content | SMART DEVICES > AMAZON ALEXA > GOOGLE HOME Verdict | GOOD CANDITATE.
+Relevant Image included.
 ---

 Building an ingenious lifestyle begins with developing a smarter environment.
 It is believed that human speech evolution took around 2 million years, however, it took less than a century for computers to understand human language.
 Today, with just a touch, a word or even a gesture, we can control almost any device.
 All the electronic products are now becoming a part of this vastly connected world.
 Thus, the amount of data that is being generated is gargantuan!